Name: Mark Selby

 In short

-One of the most improved players on the circuit, Mark Selby has demonstrated by winning the Masters tournament twice that he is one of the strongest players in the world and a genuine threat for every tournament that he enters at this stage of his career.
+One of the most improved players on the circuit, Mark Selby has demonstrated by winning snooker’s triple crown that he is one of the strongest players in the world and a genuine threat for every tournament that he enters at this stage of his career.

-Known as the ‘Jester from Leicester’, Mark is capable of both devastating heavy scoring as well as possessing a safety game strong enough to compete with the very best, Mark is one of the strongest all-round players of his generation.
+Known as the ‘Jester from Leicester’, Mark is capable of both devastating heavy scoring as well as possessing a safety game strong enough to compete with the very best, so has developed into one of the strongest all-round players of his generation.
 As an aside Mark is also a previous winner of the 2006 WEPF World Eight-ball Championship in pool.

 Early career